EnriquePernia/Delete-Github-Repo/README.md

 ## How to use:

-- Create a .env file with:
+- Create a .env file on /scripts with:
   - USER=< Your GitHub username >
   - TOKEN=< Your GitHub token>
 - If you know the name of the repos you want to delete, just write them down to REPOS var in delete_repos.sh and execute the script.